Brooks College of Health Undergraduate Academic Policies

 Any current UNF student interested in taking a course at another institution must receive permission from the Advising Office.
+Sophomore level students can take up to 8 credits at another institution.
 Upper-level courses specific to the student's major must be approved by the program director.
-Students should fill out the electronic transient form prior to the semester they wish to take the course.
+Students must speak with an advisor before they fill out the electronic transient form prior to the semester they wish to take the course.

 ^ Go to top